Last Updated on

 They have got one of the best reviews from almost all the guests who have stayed there.
 Tariff for their dorms start at 450 INR and they also offer private rooms.
 They have all the fun things for a hostel – common rooms, community kitchen, café, free & fast wifi, and most of all quirky graffiti all around.
 Also, the location of the hostel is quite amazing, with the view of the lake.

 Credit for bringing hostel culture to India has to go to Zostel.
 Since the coming of Zostel, the trust of backpackers has increased in hostels in India.
 The tariff for dorms is also reasonable starting @ 350 INR in some of the hostels.

 Zostel is not only in Rajasthan but in all of India and has recently gone international.
 In Rajasthan, it has got the deepest penetration with hostels in Jaipur, Jodhpur, Jaisalmer, and Pushkar.
 Though competition is coming up in Jaipur and Jodhpur, it is still one of the top choices for Jaisalmer and Pushkar if traveling alone.

 Backpacker Panda Hostels Udaipur & Jaipur

-Backpacker Panda is a new hostel brand making its mark in Rajasthan.
-They already have their hostels up and running in Udaipur & Jaipur, and have plans of launching in Jodhpur as well.
+Backpacker Panda already has their hostels up and running in Udaipur & Jaipur, and have plans of launching in Jodhpur as well.
 Beyond Rajasthan, they have a pretty famous hostel in Goa as well.